- Majors & Minors

 Message from Anita Helle, Director

-It’s official: the English Department at Oregon State University is now officially recognized as the School of Writing, Literature, and Film.
-This name change reflects our constituent programs, our current and historic strengths in scholarship and creative activity, and our pride in innovation for the future.
-All degrees and programs that we have offered previously remain part of the academic unit.
+In 2013, the English Department at Oregon State University became formally recognized as the School of Writing, Literature, and Film.
+This name change reflects expansion of our constituent programs and degrees in English, writing, and film, our current and historic strengths in teaching, scholarship, and creative activity, and our aspirational goals of excellence across multiple platforms of research and learning.

-If you haven’t been in Moreland for a while, I urge you to come visit us.
-The pride we take in our students and their accomplishments remains in the foreground of faculty engagement, focus, inspiration, and commitment at this moment of growth and change.
+If you haven’t stopped by to Moreland in a while, we welcome our alumni and visitors.
+The pride we take in our students and their accomplishments remains the cornerstone of faculty engagement, focus, inspiration and commitment in this moment of growth and innovation in all our programs.